cytoscape/cx/docs/_posts/2022-11-17-cytoscape-exchange-format-specification-(version-2).markdown

     }
 }
 {% endhighlight %}

+# visualEditorProperties

+This aspect determines the default visual styles for displaying the network in applications with editing capabilities.
+Currently, it's utilized in both the Cytoscape desktop and web applications.
+This aspect should contain only one element.
+This singular element is an object endowed with the following attributes:

+- **arrowColorMatchesEdge** - If true then Color (Unselected) is used for the whole edge, including its line and arrows.
+- **nodeSizeLocked**  - Lock node width and height when this value is set to true.
+- **NETWORK_CENTER_X_LOCATION** - The X location of network view center when opened.
+When opening a CX network in Cytoscape, Cytoscape will establish the the zoom level and the center of the network when **NETWORK_CENTER_X_LOCATION**, **NETWORK_CENTER_Y_LOCATION** and **NETWORK_SCALE_FACTOR** are all defined.
+Otherwise, when the nework is opened, Cytoscape will automatically fit the network within the viewport.
+- **NETWORK_CENTER_Y_LOCATION** - The Y location of network view center when it opened.
+- **NETWORK_SCALE_FACTOR** - The zoom level of the network view when opened.

 ## Opaque aspects
 Applications are allowed to add any non-core aspects to CX as extensions.
 These aspects are called 'opaque aspects'.
 The element of an opaque aspect is a JSON object, and all elements in an opaque aspect should have the same data structure.
 Attributes in opaque aspect elements can also be declared in the attributeDeclarations aspect.